-Created in 2001 by an initial group of 17 visionary companies under founding President and CEO Richard C. Holbrooke, GBCHealth began its history as the “Global Business Coalition on HIV/AIDS” and later the “Global Business Coalition on HIV/AIDS, Tuberculosis and Malaria,” In June 2011 we became GBCHealth in recognition of the expanding array of health areas in which business could to play a critical role.
+Created in 2001 by an initial group of 17 visionary companies under founding President and CEO Richard C. Holbrooke, GBCHealth began its history as the “Global Business Council on HIV/AIDS” and later the “Global Business Coalition on HIV/AIDS, Tuberculosis and Malaria”.

-GBCHealth has worked with hundreds of companies—individually and in partnership with one other—to tackle the challenges of HIV/AIDS, tuberculosis, malaria, diabetes and other health issues facing the workplace and communities where business is conducted.
+Over our history, GBCHealth has worked with hundreds of companies—individually and in partnership with one other—to tackle the challenges of HIV/AIDS, tuberculosis, malaria, diabetes and other health issues facing the workplace and communities.

-- Leading the business community in support of the successful repeal of the US HIV travel ban, and then the progressive dismantling of travel restrictions in other countries
+- Successful repeal of the US HIV travel ban, and progressive dismantling of travel restrictions in other countries

 Most recently, we have partnered with the Aliko Dangote Foundation and UNFPA to stimulate coordinated business action to address key health issues in Africa.
 These partnerships increase our ability to work with local businesses and multinationals operating in Africa to ensure that private sector efforts effectively encourage progress towards the achievement of the SDGs.